Skip to content

 Takamura Knives Collection | Tokushu Knife

 Choosing to buy a Takamura isn’t really a question of “if” but “which one.”
 The real challenge is catching them in stock.
-Takamura typically produces batches of around 500 pieces of a single model at a time and does not publish a production schedule.
-Because of this, we strongly recommend using the “email when available” feature so you’re first in line when your dream Takamura lands.
+Takamura Hamono typically produces batches of around 500 pieces of a single model at a time and does not publish a production schedule.
+Because of this, we strongly recommend using the “email when available” feature so you’re first in line when your dream Takamura R2 or Chromax lands.

-Takamura SG2
+Takamura SG2 / R2 Migaki Series

-Takamura VG-10
+Takamura VG-10 Migaki

-Takamura Chromax
+Takamura Chromax Series

 Common Questions About Takamura Knives

-Q: Are Takamura knives suitable for home cooks, or are they just for professional chefs?
+Q: Are Takamura knives suitable for beginners?

 In Conclusion